 “What a wonder it is!
 So grand, so solemn, so vast!
 And yet so delicate, so airy, so graceful!
 A very world of solid weight, and yet it seems …a delusion of frostwork that might vanish with a breath!”

 The wildly ornate Duomo di Milano, or Milan Cathedral, is in the heart of the city.
 And, fitting for a city known for its history of fashion and design, it’s a wildly ornate, stunningly intricate confection of stone that took six centuries to build.

 Yes, you read that right.
 Six centuries.

-We were lucky to come on a blisteringly bright day in Milan and had the chance to see the cathedral’s crown jewel, the Madoninna, which is usually shrouded in mist.
-The cathedral’s other ornaments include 3400 statues, 135 gargoyles, and over 700 figures in marble relief that depict scenes from the Bible and Europe’s history.
+We came on a blisteringly bright day in Milan, and luckily so!
+The blue sky allowed us to see the cathedral’s crown jewel, the Madoninna, which is usually shrouded in mist.
+The cathedral’s other ornaments include 3400 statues, 135 gargoyles, and over 700 figures in marble relief depicting scenes from the Bible and Europe’s history.
 I was absolutely fascinated by these little details and could have spent the entire afternoon cataloging them in photos.

 When planning your visit to the Duomo, make sure you book a fast track in advance to beat the line.
-You can also do a guided tour of the roof, which lets you get up close and personal to a lot of the stunning sculpture work, as well as offering a fantastic view over the city.
+You can also do a guided tour of the roof, which gets you up close to a lot of the stunning sculpture work, as well as offering a fantastic view over the city.
 The cathedral is open daily, from 8:00-19:00.